 Throughout her career, Dr Bodley has developed written guidelines and information for parents around childhood sun safety which is now available to all Early Childhood Centres in New Zealand, and she has also partnered with local schools and organisations to give education sessions to young people and teachers around sun safety.

 Pete is a strategy consultant with extensive experience and proven results in governance, strategy development and execution, stakeholder engagement and change management across the private, public and not-for-profit sectors.

-Pete and his partner have recently welcomed their first child after returning to Tāmaki Makaurau in 2019.
+Pete and his partner have recently welcomed their two children after returning to Tāmaki Makaurau in 2019.
 Growing up in a family of five boys in Ōtepoti, family is hugely important to him.
 When Pete was in primary school, his grandfather passed away after developing melanoma.
 Having the opportunity to contribute and serve on the board of Melanoma New Zealand and help prevent avoidable deaths and suffering from melanoma is one that is close to his heart.

 Philip Harkness is a Chartered Accountant currently working for Coastguard New Zealand as Chief Financial Officer.